 Never enter a Japanese house or ryokan, Japanese inn, with your shoes on.
 Within the entrance there is usually a step up into the building proper.
 Slippers, which are to wear inside, lined up awaiting use are another common indicator that you are at the appropriate place to remove your shoes.
 Ideally, you should slip out of your shoes, stepping straight up into the interior and not walk around in stockinged or bare feet in the entrance way.

-The Japanese wash before soaking themselves in the bath.
+In Japan it is custom to wash before soaking in the bath.
 By the side of each bathtub is a shower unit.
-Completely rinse of any soap and shampoo before stepping into the bath.
+Completely rinse any soap and shampoo before stepping into the bath.
 The bath is shared in turn by everyone so do not empty it after you have bathed.
 Also, replace the wood or plastic cover, if there is one, to the bath.
 The Japanese like bathing in fairly hot water 38 to 45 degrees centigrade, (100 to 113 degrees Fahrenheit).
 If you find it too hot you may add some cold water, but not so much that it becomes tepid.
 Others following in the bathing queue will not appreciate it.
-The bathing etiquette remains the same for onsen hot spring baths, although there will be no cover to the bath and you will not usually be able to control the bath water temperature.

 In hotels with en suite facilities you may bathe in the same manner as you would in the west.

 Do not stick your chopsticks vertically into a bowl of rice and leave them there.
-Do not pass food to someone else with your chopsticks.
+Do not pass food between chopsticks, instead pass food onto a plate.
 These are both taboo because they are associated with Buddhist funerals.

 Do not play with, point with, or spear your food with chopsticks.
 You may, though, very occasionally see Japanese surreptitiously spear a particularly slippery morsel.

-When sharing a meal, or just drinking, you should fill or refill the glasses of your companions.
+When sharing a meal, or just drinking, make an effort to fill or refill the glasses of your companions.
 They will return the compliment.
 If you have an empty glass and nobody has noticed, serve someone else.
 The Japanese will respond in kind.
 You may be thought a bit of a lush if you pour your own alcoholic drink.
 If you do not want a refill leave your glass full.

 The Japanese often like to start a meal with a toast and, just beforehand, you will be plied with an alcoholic drink.
 Even if you do not drink, accept it and at the toast make a gesture of drinking it.
 A clear refusal of anything, especially at a time of enjoyment, is a bit jarring to Japanese sensibilities.
 However, going through the motions is perfectly acceptable.